Interpreting a P-Value In Exercises 3–8, the P-value for a hypoth... | Study Prep in Pearson+

 Level of Significance (α)

 The level of significance (α) is a threshold set by the researcher before conducting a hypothesis test, which determines the criteria for rejecting the null hypothesis.
 Common values for α are 0.01, 0.05, and 0.10.
-If the P-value is less than or equal to α, the null hypothesis is rejected, indicating that the results are statistically significant.
+If the P-value is less than or equal to α, H0 is rejected; if it is greater, H0 is not rejected.
+This concept is essential for making informed decisions based on statistical evidence.

 Recommended video: